-Hi I’m Seth.
-I’m an experienced therapist with over ten years work in the NHS, most recently as a senior clinician.
+Hi, I’m an experienced therapist with over ten years working in the NHS, most recently as a senior clinician.
 I love my work and I have an excellent track record of helping clients from all walks of life with a wide variety of issues.
 My main therapeutic approach is Cognitive Behavioural Therapy but I also draw on training in Interpersonal Therapy and Mindfulness.
 I offer therapy in person, over the phone and online.

 My training in interpersonal therapy is especially helpful if you are experiencing difficulties within relationships such as grief, conflict, isolation or big changes such as a break up.

-Treatment will also help you to become your own therapist by gaining new skills and the knowledge of when to apply them, and at the end of therapy we will find ways to keep what you have learned in place so you can continue to thrive.
+Treatment will help you to become your own therapist by gaining new skills and the knowledge of when to apply them, and at the end of therapy we will find ways to keep what you have learned in place so you can continue to thrive.

 I work within ethical guidelines and have regular supervision to ensure the best care.
 I offer a brief free phone consultation to confirm that I am best placed to help prior to in-person meetings.